Answers are at the right or below the question in "Light Blue".

 b.
 400 BC.

-The Torah was believed to be written in 400 BC.
+The Torah was believed to have been written in 400 BC.

 -